wesselb/anki-english/README.md

 ## Usage

-1. [Register a free account with Merriam-Webster,](https://dictionaryapi.com/) and choose a key for the Merriam-Webster's Collegiate® Dictionary with Audio.
+1. [Register a free account with Merriam-Webster,](https://dictionaryapi.com/) and choose a key for Merriam-Webster's Collegiate® Dictionary with Audio.

 2. Create a file `config.yaml` that contains this key: